-Through its network of approximately 2,435 retail service stations in the Philippines as of December 31, 2020, the Company sells gasoline, diesel, and kerosene to motorists and to the public transport sector.
-Approximately 34% of the Company's service stations are Company-owned-dealer-operated ("CODO") while the remaining 66% are dealer-owned-dealer-operated ("DODO").
-As of December 31, 2020, the Company's LPG distribution network includes about 1,117 branch stores as well as 44 car care centers.
+Through its network of more than 2,000 retail service stations in the Philippines as of March 31, 2021, the Company sells gasoline, diesel, and kerosene to motorists and to the public transport sector.
+Approximately 38% of the Company's service stations are CODO while the remaining 62% are DODO.
+As of March 31, 2021, the Company's LPG distribution network includes more than 1,200 branch stores.
 Petron also sells its LPG brands "Gasul" and "Fiesta Gas" to households and other consumers through its extensive dealership network.

 In Malaysia, the Company owns and operates the Port Dickson Refinery located in the state of Negeri Sembilan, which has a crude oil distillation capacity of 88,000 bpd, and produces a range of petroleum products, including LPG, naphtha, gasoline, jet fuel, diesel and low-sulfur waxy residue ("LSWR").
-As of December 31, 2020, the Company had 10 product terminals, a Palm Oil Methyl Ester ("PME") production facility and a network of more than 720 retail service stations in Malaysia, of which about 60% are CODO and 40% are DODO.
+As of March 31, 2021, the Company had 10 product terminals, a Palm Oil Methyl Ester ("PME") production facility and a network of more than 720 retail service stations in Malaysia, of which about 59% are CODO and 41% are DODO.

-While the Company's products are primarily sold to customers in the Philippines and Malaysia, the Company also exports various petroleum products and petrochemical feedstock, including LSWR, gasoline, diesel, LPG, molten sulfur, naphtha, mixed xylene, benzene, toluene and propylene, to other customers in the Asia-Pacific region such as South Korea, Taiwan, China, Vietnam, Singapore, Hong Kong, Thailand and Indonesia.
-The Company's revenues from these export sales amounted to ₱15.5 billion, or 5% of total sales for the year ended December 31, 2020.
+While the Company's products are primarily sold to customers in the Philippines and Malaysia, the Company also exports various petroleum products and petrochemical feedstock, including LSWR, gasoline, diesel, LPG, molten sulfur, naphtha, mixed xylene, benzene, toluene and propylene, to other customers in the Asia-Pacific region such as China, Taiwan, Singapore, Thailand, Indonesia, Malaysia, Vietnam, Hong Kong, and India.
+The Company's revenues from these export sales amounted to ₱15,529 million, or 5% of total sales for the year ended December 31, 2020, and ₱5,065 million, or 6% of total sales in the first three months of 2021.

-^{} Market share is derived from Company estimates based on Company information and data from the Philippine Department of Energy for the first half of 2020.
+&lt;sup>1 Market share is derived from Company estimates based on Company information and data from the Philippine Department of Energy for the year ended December 31, 2020.
 Company estimates exclude all direct imports of end users.

-For the years ended December 31, 2018, 2019 and 2020, the Company's sales were ₱557,386 million, ₱514,362 million and ₱286,033 million (US\$5,954.6 million), respectively, and net income was ₱7,069 million, ₱2,303 million and net loss of ₱11,413 million (US\$237.6 million), respectively.
+For the years ended December 31, 2018, 2019, 2020, and in the first three months of 2021, the Company's sales were ₱557,386 million, ₱514,362 million, ₱286,033 million, and ₱83,307 million, respectively, and net income/(loss) was ₱7,069 million, ₱2,303 million, (₱11,413 million), and ₱1,730 million, respectively.

 Petron is a subsidiary of San Miguel Corporation ("SMC"), one of the largest and most diversified conglomerates in the Philippines, which has market-leading businesses in various sectors, including beverages, food, packaging, fuel and oil, energy, infrastructure and property, and investments in car distributorship and banking services.
-The Company's common shares are listed on the Philippine Stock Exchange under the symbol "PCOR" and the common shares of its subsidiary, Petron Malaysia Refining & Marketing BHD are listed on the Bursa Malaysia under the symbol "PETRONM."
+The Company's common shares are listed on the Philippine Stock Exchange under the symbol "PCOR" and the common shares of its subsidiary, Petron Malaysia Refining & Marketing BHD, are listed on the Bursa Malaysia under the symbol "PETRONM."